sad to be evicted but had a blast

 One year at GSK pharamcuticals looking at how drugs transport in your body

-Favourite thing to do in science Making something new, or trying something that has never been tried before.
+Favourite thing to do in my job Making something new, or trying something that has never been tried before.
 When you try these new things nothing is wrong, no one knows what will happen and these are the things that really excite me.

 I use beams of molecules, to create tiny structures smaller than the thickness of your hair, one layer of molecules at a time, so we can make smartphones run quicker in the future.